discoproject/disco/doc/glossary.rst

         scheduling them and distributing tasks to the cluster.
-There may be many Disco masters running in parallel, as long as they manage separate sets of resources (CPUs). job
+There may be many Disco masters running in parallel, as long as they manage separate sets of resources (CPUs).

+   ichunk
+        An immutable piece of a distributed :term:`index`, stored in a file.

+   index
+        A mapping from each key in a set of keys to a multiset of values.
+        Indices provide random access into a set of data.
+        As an example, search engines are usually implemented using a `web index`_

+   job
         A sequence of the map :term:`task` and the reduce :term:`task`.
 Started by calling the